 What if The Damage is Done?
 How to Treat a sprained ankle?

-One of the most effective and age-old remedies for sprains and injuries is the RICE approach, which can be done at the ease of your home with simple and accessible things in your first aid kit.
+One of the most effective age-old remedies for sprains and injuries is the RICE approach, which can be done in the comfort of your home with simple and accessible things in your first aid kit.
 We have listed below the steps you need to follow to make the whole procedure a lot easier:

 Step 1: Rest

 Whether you have a mild or severe sprain or any kind of injury all require rest and the time period also depends on the grade or severity of the sprain.
 In this period it is recommended not to put pressure or weight on your foot.

 Ice or Cold therapy has been used and is very effective in decreasing swelling, bruising, pain, and even muscle spasms.
 But you need to remember that too much of anything can be harmful, so it's crucial to be careful before applying ice and taking the time period into consideration.
 Always keep a barrier between your skin and the ice gel pack.
 Direct contact with the skin can damage your nerves further and might cause frostbite as well.
 Cold therapy can be used for 15-20 minutes at a time for 3 to 4 times a day.

 To take the healing to the next level at compression.
 All you will need is a sports wrap with a compression strap along with therapy gel packs.
 This can help you to avoid any kind of swelling and bruising if immediately done after an injury.

 In this step, instead of holding an ice pack to the affected area, you will use a wrap that allows you to maintain a consistent temperature throughout the therapy which can help reduce swelling.
 It deeply penetrates into the affected area and helps aid in the overall recovery process.
 This step is convenient as all you have to do is add ice or simply use a cold therapy gel pack along with the wrap and rest with your leg elevated.
 This will do all the work for you.